(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (226) For contractors that may only visit the campus once or very infrequently a Short Term Induction Pass is issued.
 In this case it is the responsibility of the University representative to outline the environmental instructions that the contractor is required to follow.

-(229) Notification is to be to their UWS contact and/or Campus Safety and Security.
+(229) Notification is to be to their University contact and/or Campus Safety and Security.
 Incidents such as a chemical spill, leak or inappropriate disposal of waste should be contained pending clean-up or containment action.